xwisniewski/CSCI310_Cyborgs/README.md

-TO RUN TEST CASES:

-Instruction for running Espresso Tests (Black-Box) Open the program in Android Studio (if not already open) Start an emulator first: Tools → Device Manager → Start an emulator (Select Pixel 2 as is standard) Right click on the folder called com.example.csci310_teamproj (android test) Click the option that says “Run tests in ‘com.example.csci310_teamproj.’”
-  Verify: The emulator will launch the app automatically.
-Check the Run window at the bottom.
-You should see that all test cases run and pass.
-  All of our test cases run and pass when we run the BB tests.
-Instructions for running White-Box Tests
+README (Copy-Paste Version)

+CSCI 310 – BestLLM Android Application
+Team Cyborgs (#20): Manas Garg, Veer Vora, Aditya Kabra, Kush Kumar, Xavier Wisniewski

+Overview

+BestLLM is an Android application that allows USC students to share, discuss, and vote on Large Language Model (LLM) prompts.
+The application includes user authentication, posts and prompts, comments, upvotes and downvotes, filtering and searching, and profile management.

+This README explains how to run the app, how to configure Firebase, and how to execute both black-box (Espresso) and white-box (JUnit) tests.

+Running the Application

-  Open the program in Android Studio
+Step 1: Open the project in Android Studio
-  Right click on the folder called com.example.csci310_teamproj (test) Click the option that says “Run tests in ‘com.example.csci310_teamproj.’”
-  Verify: Check the Run window at the bottom.
-You should see that all test cases run and pass.
-  All of our test cases run and pass when we run the WB tests.

-⚙️ Firebase Configuration

-This project uses Firebase for authentication and data storage.
-Before building or running the app, you’ll need to configure Firebase locally.

-🧩 Step 1: Add your Firebase configuration file
+– Select File → Open and choose the CSCI310_TeamProj directory.

+Step 2: Configure Firebase (Required to build and run)

-In your Firebase Console, go to Project Settings → Your apps → Android.
+In Firebase Console, navigate to Project Settings → Your Apps → Android.

-Download your app’s google-services.json file.
+Download your google-services.json file.

-Place it in the following folder:
+Place it here in the project:

 app/google-services.json

+Important:
-Do not commit this file — it’s ignored by Git for security reasons.
+This file is ignored by Git for security.
+Each team member must provide their own.
-Instead, reference the included example file below.

-📄 Step 2: Use the example template

-A placeholder file is included for reference:
+A template reference file is included:

 app/google-services.json.example

-It shows the structure and key names your real configuration should have:

-{
-  "project_info": {
-    "project_number": "YOUR_PROJECT_NUMBER_HERE",
-    "project_id": "your-firebase-project-id",
-    "storage_bucket": "your-project.appspot.com"
-  },
-  "client": [
-    {
-      "client_info": {
-        "mobilesdk_app_id": "YOUR_FIREBASE_APP_ID_HERE",
-        "android_client_info": {
-          "package_name": "com.example.csci310_teamproj"
-        }
-      },
-      "api_key": [
-        {
-          "current_key": "YOUR_FIREBASE_API_KEY_HERE"
-        }
-      ]
-    }
-  ],
-  "configuration_version": "1"
-}

-Note: Each team member must use their own Firebase project credentials.
-The app will not build without a valid google-services.json.
+This example shows the necessary structure (project_number, project_id, mobilesdk_app_id, api_key, and package_name).
+Use it to verify your file is formatted correctly.

+Step 3: Build and Run

+Launch an emulator (recommended: Pixel 2, API 34).

+Click Run in Android Studio.

+The app should launch into the Login screen.

+Running Test Cases

+The project includes two test suites:

+• Black-box tests (Espresso) – located under androidTest
+• White-box tests (JUnit) – located under test

+3.1 Black-Box Tests (Espresso UI Tests)

+These tests require an emulator because they interact with the UI, Toasts, navigation, and authentication flows.

+How to run black-box tests:

+Open the project in Android Studio.

+Start an emulator: Tools → Device Manager → Start Emulator.

+Navigate to:

+app/src/androidTest/java/com/example/csci310_teamproj/

+Right-click the com.example.csci310_teamproj folder.

+Select: Run 'Tests in com.example.csci310_teamproj'.

+Espresso will launch the app automatically and execute all black-box tests.

+Verification:
+In the Run panel, you should see that all test cases run and pass.

+3.2 White-Box Tests (JUnit Local Unit Tests)

+These tests run on the JVM and do not require an emulator.

+How to run white-box tests:

+Open the project in Android Studio.

+Navigate to:

+app/src/test/java/com/example/csci310_teamproj/

+Right-click the com.example.csci310_teamproj folder.

+Select: Run 'Tests in com.example.csci310_teamproj'.

+All white-box tests will execute instantly.

+Verification:
+In the Run panel, you should see that all test cases run and pass.

+Project Structure

+CSCI310_TeamProj/
+app/
+src/
+main/
+test/ (white-box tests, JUnit) androidTest/ (black-box tests, Espresso) build.gradle.kts google-services.json (must be added manually) gradle/ build.gradle.kts
+README.md

+Notes

+• google-services.json must be added manually by each developer.
+• Do not change the .gitignore to include Firebase credentials.
+• All test suites assume TESTING_MODE is enabled (already implemented).
+• The emulator must be running before executing Espresso tests.
+• The app will not build without a valid google-services.json.